 Standard Postgres facilities

-- Light-weight / special purpose indexes
+Light-weight / special purpose indexes

-- Using multi-process features maximally
+Using multi-process features maximally

 max_parallel_workers_per_gather is also enabled by default with the value of 2, thus max.
 2 background processes used.
-For “Big Data” usecases though it might make sense to increase it even more (and also some related params) though.
-Also it is to be expected that the support for operations that can be parallelized increases with every new major release as it has been so so far.
-Upcoming version 11 for example can now do parallel hash joins, index scans and UNION-s.
+For “Big Data” use cases, it might make sense to increase it even more (and also increase some related parameters).
+Also, it is to be expected that the support for operations that can be parallelized increases with every new major release, as it has so far been.
+The upcoming version 11, for example, can now do parallel hash joins, index scans and UNION-s.

 Query load balancing with replicas

 Here we’re moving out of the “single node” or “scaling up” realm…but given the very reasonable hardware prices and availability of usable Postgres cluster management software (Patroni being our favourite) it is not only for the bigger “shops” but should be doable for everyman.
 This kind of scaling can of course only be used if you’re mostly just reading data…as currently (and in next years) officially there can only be a single “master/primary” node in a cluster that is accepting writes.
 Also, going down this road you’ll probably have to tackle some technical details (especially connection routing) depending on your selected technical stack, but actually Postgres 10 did add support for the multi-host use case on the driver level – so the batteries are included!
 See here for more.

 Approaches with some compromises

-and maybe make some slight adjustments to your application or try out some funnily named extensions, one could well squeeze out the last drop of performance from single node hardware.
+So now we’re done with the conventional stuff…but if you’re ready to step off the beaten path and make slight adjustments to your application, or try out some funnily-named extensions, you could well squeeze out the last drop of performance from single-node hardware.
 Here’s what I mean:

 Hybrid / Foreign tables

 Foreign table inheritance a.k.a. sharding!